Clever Plant Container Ideas

 Have these ideas inspired you to start a repurposed planter project?
 If so, please leave a comment, share your ideas and photos to show others what you’ve done.
 We can all learn from each other.

-I’ll be posting more photos of how others are using repurposed planters in their gardens soon, so if you don’t want to miss these, subscribe to my newsletter (and grab your free eBook) or click on the RSS feed.
 If you liked this post, check out these clever design ideas, tips on frugal gardening and more on repurposed containers.

-Copyright The Micro Gardener 2011 – http://www.themicrogardener.com
+© Copyright Anne Gibson, The Micro Gardener 2010-2016 – http://www.themicrogardener.com.
+All rights reserved.

 [...] posts: Clever Plant Container Ideas, Sensational Shoe Planters, Turn Trash into Treasure, Ten Benefits of Using Repurposed Planters and [...]